 Getting kids interested in gardening encourages them to make healthier choices regarding their eating habits as well as teaching them about patience and the equation between plain old hard work and a productive end result.
-But gardening isn’t all work, and there are a myriad of garden projects that you can engage your kids in that are just plain fun.
+Gardening isn’t all work though, and there is a myriad of garden projects that you can engage your kids in that are just plain fun.

 Autograph Vegetable Activity